fealty/Xenos/Specifications/Xenos.md

 ## Program Structure

 The structure of Xenos programs consists of two parts: physical structure and logical structure.
 The physical structure requirements describe the arrangement of program sources on the native file system.
-The logical structure requirements describe the program structure built internally by an implementation.
+The logical structure requirements describe the program structure built internally by implementations.

 ### Physical Structure